DanZinagri/NicheD20/docs/Skills/Mental Skills/Bluff.md

 ### Feint

 A creature may make a Bluff skill check to Feint.
-This check is opposed by the target’s Mental(Foc) save, or the target may instead make a Sense Motive skill check in place of the save.
-If successful, the target is Flat-Footed against the next melee attack made by the feinting creature before the end of the feinting creature’s next turn.
-For each degree of success, this lasts for one additional attack (but still ends at the end of the feinting creature’s next turn).
-Feinting against a creature who is not a humanoid or monstrous humanoid creature imparts a -4 penalty to the Bluff check, while a Feint against a target with an intelligence of 1 or 2 imparts a -8 penalty to the Bluff check.
+More information on the Feint action can be found on the [[Actions In Combat|Actions In Combat]] section.

 #### Action/Retry